 - Research papers on renaissance and early baroque pedagogy, e.g. sources by Conrad Von Zabern, Francinus Gaffurius, Pietro Aaron, Gerolamo Cardano, Emilio Cavalieri, Hermann Finck, Giovanni Bovicelli, Giulio Caccini, Vincenzo Giustiniani, Giovanni Maffei, Michael Praetorius, Lodovico Zacconi, Luigi Zenobi and others.

 - Ornamentation technique and style, e.g. covering the trillo, messa di voce, rapid diminutions, tremolo (pitch and/or volume?), etc.

 - The modern singer: singing music from many periods.

 - Revisiting the past: Can recent discoveries about vocal function via modern technology enlighten our understanding of singing in the past?

 - Instrumental participation/substitution in the vocal repertoire, as well as volume and tonal balance between voices and instruments.

 - Singing recitative: rhythm, metre, text declamation, rhetoric and appropriate ornamentation.

 - Decisions on choral or ensemble (one to a part) realisation of multi-part compositions.

 - Dynamics and phrasing.

 - Lecture recitals covering any of the above, with illustrations from sacred and/or secular sources.

-- Workshops might feature music by Palestrina, Josquin des Prez, Cipriano de Rore, Giaches de Wert, Monteverdi and Michael Praetorius.
+- Workshops and master classes will feature music by Palestrina, Josquin des Prez, Cipriano de Rore, Giaches de Wert, Monteverdi and Michael Praetorius.

-- Round table discussion on the question-Where did aspiring singers learn their art; exclusively on the job or in acknowledged or less formal schola?
+- Round table discussion on the questions such as:- Where did aspiring singers learn their art; exclusively on the job or in acknowledged or less formal schola?